-Loan officers represent a particular lending institution (such as a bank) who process mortgages and other loans for their company alone.
-They may have the ability to promote loans to fit a variety of situations, but all the loans are products of the same lender.
+Mortgage Bankers represent a particular lending institution (such as a bank) who market and process mortgages and other loans on behalf of their employer alone.
+There can be a variety of loans types to choose from, but all are products of that particular lending institution.

-Also known as a "loan representative" or "account executive," a loan officer acts of behalf of the borrower to the lender.
-From finding a loan to closing, a mortgage banker will guide a borrower through the process.
-Loan officers are compensated with a commission or salary for their work by their employers.
+Also called a "loan representative" or "account executive," a loan officer acts of behalf of the borrower to the lender.
+From selecting a loan product to closing, a loan officer can guide you through the process.
+Lenders compensate the loan officers with a commission or salary.

-Shopping for a mortgage loan?
-We'd be thrilled to discuss our mortgage offerings!
-Call us at
+Looking for mortgage advice?
+We'd be thrilled to talk about our many mortgage solutions!
+Give us a call at